jyterencekim/jyterencekim.github.io/_posts/thoughts/2023-04-02-my-requirements-in-using-chatgpt.md

 ---
 layout: post
-title: 'My requirements in using ChatGPT'
+title: 'My requirements in using ChatGPT'
 ---

 - I must be able to pinpoint what I want to know about.